 3. File Articles of Dissolution

 Corporations must file Articles of Dissolution (which alternatively might be called Certificate of Termination or Certificate of Dissolution) with the state.
-This filing is usually done through the Secretary of State office, although it might be a different agency depending on the state.
-It’s crucial to make sure Articles of Dissolution are completed accurately so that the business may close without delays or issues.
+This filing is usually done through the Secretary of State’s office, although it might be a different agency depending on the state.
+It’s crucial to make sure the Articles of Dissolution are completed accurately so that the business may close without delays or issues.

-If a corporation was foreign qualified in other states so that it could conduct business there, it will not have to file Articles of Dissolution in those states but it will have to notify the states of its withdrawal to cancel any registrations, permits, licenses, and business names it obtained in those jurisdictions.
+If a corporation was foreign qualified in other states so that it could conduct business there, it would not have to file Articles of Dissolution in those states but it would have to notify the states of its withdrawal to cancel any registrations, permits, licenses, and business names it obtained in those jurisdictions.
 Withdrawing a foreign business typically includes filing a withdrawal application and paying a filing fee.

-Dissolution of a corporation is typically considered effective on the date specified during the shareholder or board vote, but the business may continue to wind up its affairs (i.e., until it has liquidated and distributed its assets).
+Dissolution of a corporation is typically considered effective on the date specified during the shareholder or board vote, but the business may continue to wind up its affairs (i.e. until it has liquidated and distributed its assets).
 Some states allow businesses to specify an effective dissolution date up to 180 days in the future, however, they do not allow backdating a dissolution.